Qualitative planar dynamics with star nodes and homogeneous nonlinearities: beyond Hilbert's $16^{th}$ problem: Examples

 \section{Examples}

-The results of Sections~\ref{sec:equilibria} and \ref{sec:regions} are applied here to obtain phase portraits of \eqref{eqR2contracting} for nonlinearities of degrees 2 and 3.
+The results of the previous sections are applied here to obtain phase portraits of \eqref{eqR2contracting} for nonlinearities of degrees 2 and 3.
 The dynamics of \eqref{eqR2contracting} at infinity depends only on the nonlinear part and by Theorem~\ref{teo:globalDynamics} it determines the global dynamics, except when there are no infinite equilibria.

 A linear change of coordinates and a time rescaling that preserves orientation transforms the equation $\dot X=\lambda X+Q(X)$, with $\lambda\ne 0$, where $X=(x,y)$ and $Q$ is a non-zero homogeneous vector field, into $\dot X=\tilde\lambda X+\beta {\mathcal Q}(X)$ with $\beta=\pm1$, where $\tilde\lambda$ has the same sign as $\lambda$ and ${\mathcal Q}$ is a homogeneous polynomial of the same degree as $Q$.
 This is true because the linear part $\lambda X$ of the equation commutes with every linear map of $\RR^2$.